avajs/ava/docs/recipes/nuxt.md

 ## Setup

-The first step is setting up a helper to configure the environment to transpile `.vue` files and run in a browser like environment.
+First set up a helper to configure the environment to transpile `.vue` files and run in a browser like environment.

 **`package.json`:**